Multisystemic Therapy - Building Stronger Families

 MST-BSF provides multiple sessions per week with the family, 24-hour crisis support, extensive safety planning and monitoring, and case management services.
 The MST-BSF team works collaboratively with DCF, the courts and other formal systems that may be involved with participating families.
 The program builds on the strengths of family members and increases the family’s connection to a variety of supports within the natural family environment.

 A recent study of 43 BSF families, published in the academic journal, Child Abuse and Neglect, found that youth experienced reductions in anxiety symptoms, and mothers experienced significant reductions in:

 - Use of psychological aggression with their children

 Over a two-year follow-up period, compared with equivalent families, BSF participants:

 - Were 3 times less likely to commit another incident of abuse or

 - Were 2 times less likely to experience abuse by any caregiver (youth)

 - Spent significantly fewer days in out-of-home placements (youth)

-We serve adolescents and their families in Andover, Avon, Berlin, Bloomfield, Bolton, Bristol, Burlington, Canton, East Granby, East Hartford, East Windsor, Ellington, Enfield, Farmington, Glastonbury, Granby, Hartford, Hebron, Manchester, Marlborough, Meriden, New Britain, Newington, Plainville, Plymouth, Rocky Hill, Simsbury, Somers, South Windsor, Southington, Stafford, Suffield, Tolland, Vernon, Wallingford, West Hartford, Wethersfield, Windsor, and Windsor Locks
+We serve parents/caregivers and their children in Andover, Avon, Berlin, Bloomfield, Bolton, Bristol, Burlington, Canton, East Granby, East Hartford, East Windsor, Ellington, Enfield, Farmington, Glastonbury, Granby, Hartford, Hebron, Manchester, Marlborough, Meriden, New Britain, Newington, Plainville, Plymouth, Rocky Hill, Simsbury, Somers, South Windsor, Southington, Stafford, Suffield, Tolland, Vernon, Wallingford, West Hartford, Wethersfield, Windsor, and Windsor Locks

 Families are referred to this program by the Connecticut Department of Children and Families.